Neurocomputation-Lab-NCAI-NEDUET/LIN-read/README.md

 # LIN-read
-It reads data from LIN wire of EV's meter
+This code reads LIN data from wire between motor controller and meter.
+It runs on an Arduino UNO where pin 12 is tapped and pulses are read.